Floorp-Projects/Unified-l10n-central/README.md

 This repository contains the English localization for Floorp.

-## Fixing the English Localization
+## Improving the English Localization

 If you notice any issues with the English localization, you can modify or fix it by following these steps: